zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-fullscreen.md

 Our customers have made it very clear they don’t like horizontal scrolling – in large part because it doesn’t match how they expect to interact with websites.

 # Solution
-In 2017 Azure moved from narrow blades to full page experiences and have introduced dialogs and context panes to avoid unnecessary context switches.
+In 2017 Azure moved from narrow blades to full page experiences and have introduced dialogs and context panes to further avoid unnecessary context switches.

 ## Also known as

--   No more horizontal scrolling
+-   Avoid horizontal scrolling
+-   Avoid context switches

 # Examples